In honour of beautiful teeth this National Oral Month, we got in touch with Dr Candice Schwartz, to give us the lowdown on teething.

 The first milk teeth are lost between the age of 5 and 7 years old.
 We are seeing a greater variation in eruption and exfoliation patterns in the last 5 years.
 Therefore there is no NORMAL.
 As long as the teeth are lost by the age of 8, we are happy.
 Again, any problems will be picked up at routine dental visits.
 Interestingly, boys are usually much later in their eruption pattern as compared to girls.
 Boys can sometimes lose their teeth up to 2 years later than their female counterparts.
 Losing the first tooth is a sign of emotional maturity.
 I usually say that when they lose their first tooth they are ready for Grade 1.

-Question 8: What can one use to try lesson the pain?
+Question 8: What can one use to try to lessen the pain?

 Cold hard vegetables – like cold cucumber or cold carrots are good teething toys.